stnolting/neo430/README.md

 the processor to use very **dense and powerfull CISC-like operations**.

 Furthermore, the multi-cycle architecture features a **very short crtitical path** when compared to other (even 32-bit) processors.
-Thus, the NEO430 can operate at very high frequencies even on low-cost (e.g., +120MHz on an Intel Cyclone 4) and low-power FPGAs (e.g., +20MHz on a Lattice iCE40 UltraPlus).
+Thus, the NEO430 can operate at very high frequencies even on low-cost (e.g., +110MHz on an Intel Cyclone 4) and low-power FPGAs (e.g., +20MHz on a Lattice iCE40 UltraPlus) and without area constraints.

-Depending on the format of the instruction, the actual execution can take 3 to 11 clock cycles.
-If all possible instruction types and formates are executed in an eually distributed manner (worse case), the average CPI (clock cycles per instruction) evaluates to ~8 cycles/instruction resulting in **0.125 instructions per Hertz** of the operating frequency.
-However, this mix is quite unrealistic, so the real average CPI will be somewhere below 8 cycles/instruction.
+Depending on the format of the instruction, the actual execution can take 3 to 10 clock cycles.
+If all possible instruction types and formates are executed in an eually distributed manner (i.e. worst case), the average CPI (clock cycles per instruction) evaluates to **7.33 cycles/instruction resulting in 0.136 MIPS per MHz (worst case)**.

 ### Coremark Benchmark